PRodriguez19/MMG3320-5320/docs/ch04/08_accessing_public_experimental_data.md

 * Understand the types of data that are accessible from Gene Expression Omnibus (GEO)
 * Learning how to use SRA-toolkit to retrieve data from the Sequence Reads Archive
-  * Download data from the SRA with `fastq-dump`
+    + Download data from the SRA with `fastq-dump`
-  * split files into forward and reverse reads
+    + split files into forward and reverse reads
-  * Download part, not all, the data
+    + Download part, not all, the data

-## Where we are going?
+## Where are we going?

 <figure markdown="span">
   ![Overview](../img/overview.png){ width="800"}